 When: After you have been admitted to candidacy, you are eligible to defend your dissertation proposal.
 Therefore, it is recommended that students take the required dissertation proposal seminar in their 4th semester of coursework, meaning, after their candidacy paper is underway or completed.

 Who: Most students take the required dissertation proposal seminar in the Department of Applied Statistics, Social Science, and Humanities, which normally is offered in the spring semester, though you are also able to take the seminar in the department of your area of specialization.

-At this point students seek out and select a dissertation advisor and dissertation committee members.
-How to pick an advisor?
+At this point students seek out and select a dissertation adviser and dissertation committee members.
+How to pick an adviser?
 Meet with different professors and get a sense of whether they are interested in your topic and supportive of it; it often helps to send a short description of the proposed topic ahead of the meeting.
 You should consider whether the professor seems to have the time to work with you, as well.
-In any event, you should consult with your Education and Jewish Studies advisor prior to inviting a faculty member to sponsor your dissertation.
+In any event, you should consult with your Education and Jewish Studies adviser prior to inviting a faculty member to sponsor your dissertation.

-NOTE: The dissertation advisor becomes the student’s overall academic advisor after the advisor is appointed (i.e., you will no longer have an Education and Jewish Studies program advisor).
+NOTE: The dissertation adviser becomes the student’s overall academic adviser after the adviser is appointed (i.e., you will no longer have an Education and Jewish Studies program adviser).